ChrisAFry/aymR/README.md

 ## Prepare R

-First, install the 'devtools' package if you do not already have this.
+First, install the `devtools` package if you do not already have this.

 ```R
 install.packages("devtools")